davide3011/palladium-ln/doc/getting-started/advanced-setup/tor.md

-#### Case #4: Unannounced IP address, and a fixed Tor address set by Core Lightning
+#### Case #4: Unannounced IP address, and a fixed Tor address set by Palladium Lightning

 Other nodes can only connect to you over Tor.

-See "Letting Core Lightning Control Tor" for how to get Core Lightning
+See "Letting Palladium Lightning Control Tor" for how to get Palladium Lightning
 talking to Tor.

 ```